scandiwebcom/google-tag-manager/README.md

 4. Ensure you have jQuery selector which will be able to get all the products items on the category page ('ol.product-items > li.item.product-item' by default);

-5. Configure your steps of the checkout, leave blank if one step checkout is used.
+5. Configure your steps of the checkout, leave blank if one step checkout is used;

+6. Leave field "Pagesize Limit for impressions" blank for now;

-6. Clean cache and refresh the main page, inspect the page and search for 'Google Tag Manager'.
+7. Clean cache and refresh the main page, inspect the page and search for 'Google Tag Manager'.
 It should be injected on the page;

-7. Then open the browser console and type dataLayer (variable is case-sensitive).
-If object is returned - then you may open a bottle of wine and use it.
+8. Then open the browser console and type dataLayer (variable is case-sensitive) you should see object of dataLayer;

+9. Go to the category page and check if amount of impressions are pushed correctly.
+If there is a difference from the expected amount - go to the configurations and enter maximum amount of products user can see on one category page in the "Pagesize Limit for impressions" -> Drop caches;

+    9.1.
+If you have amount switchers user can see on the category or search pages, and amount is pushed incorrectly, please contact aleksejt@scandiweb.com in order to report the problem.